CDL-Quantum/Hackathon2021/yiyaniQ/README.md

-And here are results for a dynamic portfolio optimization.
+And here are results for a dynamic portfolio optimization for 100 assets traded for 100 days.
 Althought the returns are negative, the DWave hybrid solver performs better than SA.

 <img src="./figures/portfolio_dynamic_resutls.png" alt="image info" style="zoom: 150%;" />